Prodaturu/fractol/README.md

 ## 📜 About Project

-> One of the first graphical projects at 42 School, fract-ol generates beautiful fractals from the complex numbers of \
+> One of the graphical projects at 42 School. \
+> fract-ol generates beautiful fractals from complex numbers with the use an iterative mathematical construct. \
-> an iterative mathematical construct.
-A fractal is a fragmented geometrical figure that infinitely repeats itself at smaller scales.
+> A fractal is a fragmented geometrical figure that infinitely repeats itself at smaller scales. \
-> This project uses the school's graphical library, MLX42.
+> This project uses the graphical library, MLX42 to produce images.

 For detailed information, refer to the [**subject of this project**](readme_files/fractol_subject.pdf).